Elsa Einstein: Married life

 Elsa spent most of her marriage with Albert acting as his gatekeeper, protecting him from unwelcome visitors and charlatans.
 She also was the driving force behind building their summer house.

 Later life

-In 1933, Albert and Elsa Einstein immigrated to Princeton, New Jersey, US.
+In 1933, Albert and Elsa Einstein emigrated to Princeton, New Jersey, US.
 In autumn 1935, they moved to a house at 112 Mercer Street, bought that August, but shortly afterwards Elsa developed a swollen eye and was diagnosed with heart and kidney problems.
 When Elsa was diagnosed, Einstein decided to spend much of his time in his studies.
 It was stated in Walter Isaacson's book, Einstein: His Life and Universe, that he believed "strenuous intellectual work and looking at God's nature are the reconciling, fortifying yet relentlessly strict angels that shall lead me through all of life's troubles".
-Thus did Einstein try to escape from his troubles by focusing on work that would distract him from Elsa's dying.
 Elsa died after a painful illness on 20 December 1936, in the house on Mercer Street.